aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 ---
 ### Controllers
-Controllers configured for this adapter.
-The SLMP source using the adapter must have a reference to one of these in its AdapterController attribute.
+The Controllers property is a map of SLMP controller configurations, where each entry is keyed by a controller identifier.
+Each source using this SLMP adapter must reference one of these configured controllers through its [AdapterController](#adaptercontroller) attribute.
+These controllers represent the Mitsubishi/Melsec PLCs that the adapter can communicate with.

 **Type**: Map[String,[SlmpControllerConfiguration](#slmpcontrollerconfiguration)]